intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 The only states that are valid are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu should be paused or not.

+On arm64, once a protected VM's vcpu has run, KVM_MP_STATE_RUNNABLE and KVM_MP_STATE_SUSPENDED return -EPERM if the guest has powered it off with CPU_OFF or has not yet brought it online with CPU_ON: only the guest can power it on.
+See Documentation/virt/kvm/arm/pkvm.rst.

 On LoongArch, only the KVM_MP_STATE_RUNNABLE state is used to reflect whether the vcpu is runnable.